irripro/AzureTemplates/K8s/blog/readme.md

 ## What
 That leads to the **what**.
 What are the orchestrators available?
 Which one to choose and why?
 The orchestrators discussed will be Docker Swarm, Apache Mesos, and Kubernetes.
 All three are open-source projects and well supported either by the enterprises that created them and/or the open source community.
 The other **what** that will be discussed is: What are the Azure platform services available to facilitate the management of these orchestrators?
 The options are: Azure Container Service (aka ACS), Azure Container Service Engine (aka ACS-engine), Azure Kubernetes Service (aka AKS), and Azure Container Instance.

-Lets first discuss the following orchestrators and which situation should each be utilized
+Let's first discuss the following orchestrators and which situation should each be utilized
 *   [Docker Swarm](#docker-swarm)
 *   [Apache Mesos](#apache-mesos)
 *   [Kubernetes](#kubernetes)